How to stop being a people pleaser: 5 tips to say no

 • Not sharing your feelings with others

-Of course, from time to time, you might catch yourself trying to please people and that’s also part of human nature.
+Of course, from time to time, you might catch yourself trying to please people, and that’s also part of human nature.
 However, the real goal is to liberate yourself from patterns that are holding you back from living authentically and in connection with yourself and others.

 • Environment.
-Being raised in an environment where your emotional needs for being seen, valued and listened to aren’t met creates an unconscious pattern of being a people pleaser, explains Hailey.
+Being raised in an environment where your emotional needs for being seen, valued, and listened to aren’t met creates an unconscious pattern of being a people pleaser, explains Hailey.

 • Role in relationships.
 Marisa Peer, world-renowned Rapid Transformational Therapy® (RTT®) trainer and trainer of Mindvalley’s Uncompromised Life Quest highlights one of the roles people play in relationships: the carer.
 So if you think that there’s no one around to fulfill your needs, you become the person who takes care of everybody else in order to be loved.

 • Feeling unsafe.
-Hailey points out that oftentimes when you tend to please everyone around you, the reason behind this is not feeling safe and secure within a relationship.
+Hailey points out that oftentimes, when you tend to please everyone around you, the reason behind this is not feeling safe and secure within a relationship.
 So you keep yourself quiet and small to feel safe.
 You might unconsciously believe that your relationships will end if you set boundaries and put yourself first.

-Letting go of belief systems that no longer serve you may be somehow difficult, but it’s 100% possible.
+Letting go of belief systems that no longer serve you may be somewhat difficult, but it’s 100% possible.
 And sometimes it’s helpful to understand the long-term consequences of constantly draining your energy for others.

 people pleaser

 Realistically, we really simply can’t please everyone.
-Yet, a 2022 survey by YouGov found that 49% of Americans identify themselves as people-pleasers — women more than men.
+Yet, a 2022 survey by YouGov found that 49% of Americans identify themselves as people pleasers—women more than men.

 The constant need to put others’ needs before your own can leave you feeling drained and depleted.
 And here comes the danger of being a people pleaser.
 This state of mind can seriously affect your emotional and mental health.